Reinventing a Classic (Market Trolley) for the Modern Day

 We teamed up with two stellar design agencies, Vert Design and Soft Serve Studio, to tackle a few bold goals immediately.
 First up: breaking the "cart" stereotype.
 We weren't making something to collect dust in a corner; we wanted a cart that people would like to use—and show off.
 Joyrolla would be functional, but it would also have the style and comfort to make it part of a modern, active lifestyle.

-Our first prototype that was the cost of a small car!
-It was to bendy and the top frame did'nt work as it needed too (white with no bag).
+Our first prototype was the cost of a small car!
+It was too bendy, and the top frame didn't work as it needed to (white with no bag).

 We wanted to get the design just right—something as durable and versatile as the 70s classic but sleek and user-friendly for today's world.
 We focused on the balance: lightweight yet strong, streamlined yet practical.
 Every element was intentional: Tall handles that make it easy to walk with, foldable base for easy long term storage, smooth rolling wheels, well balanced.
 We obsessed over the details.